SolraBizna/cya/README.md

 Adventure's DOM tree.
 (If you are building `<page>` `Elements` dynamically and passing them around directly, you do _not_ need to call this function as those are not being accessed by name.)

+Returns true if all pages validated (or no pages were checked), and false if validation of at least one page failed.